guypersonalgithub/fake-e-commerce/README.md

 - There is a purchases page that displays previously ordered carts, bound to the current logged in username.

 - The products page is filterable through the url.
 The categories and the modal state are synched with the URL.
-Ideally, instead of using react-router's hooks, a more optimized and less "render-heavy" approach would be ideal, but since its more complex, I've decided to avoid doing so during this task.
+Ideally, instead of using react-router's hooks, a more optimized and less "render-heavy" approach would be better, but since it requires a more complex solution, I've decided to avoid doing so for this task.

 - The products page is wrapped by a virtual list.

 - Since the Fake Store API doesn't offer pagination and limits support, I've just added a simulated infinite scroll - once intersecting with the bottom of the list, the same products that were previously fetched, are being added once more to the state.